Real-Skill/javascript-tasks/README.md

 ## Bower dependencies

-In this exercise, you are dealing with package conflicts.
-After you solve them correctly, you should run the application as in **Reslut**.
+In this task, you have to deal with package conflicts.

-###Requirements
-* resolved conflicts should be added to the **bower.json** file

-###Result
+This app uses AngularJS, AngularUI, typeahead.js, fuelux and Angular-Bootstrap.
+Those libraries have transitive dependencies that may conflict with each other.

+###Goal
-When conflicts in dependencies are resolved correctly, view should display working properly Typeahead, Checkbox - fluent and Checkbox with buttons.
+Modify **bower.json** file so that next `bower install` does not ask any question and app works properly When dependency conflicts are resolved correctly, you should see properly working Typeahead, Checkbox - fluent and Checkbox with buttons.

 ###Before you start, read about
 [bower-how-to](http://herereadthis.com/code/bower-how-to)